FernandoEscoboza/FernandoEscoboza/README.md

 <!-- Contributer at Student Code-in | Contributer at PClub Summer Of Code | Data Science | Machine Learning | Deep Learning | Android Development | Java | Python | Competitive Programming
  -->
 ## About me:
-Computer science final year student.
-I currently work as a Systems Administrator and Data Analyst at Edenorte Dominicana S.A.
-Passionate about data science and software development that make life easier for others.
+Professional Technician in Computer Science from INFOTEP, last year student of Computer Systems Engineering.
+I am currently working as a Systems Administrator and Data Analyst at Edenorte Dominicana S.A.
+Passionate about Big Data and developing software that makes life easier for others.

 ## Technologies :
 - Data Analysis with **Power BI and Pentahoo Data Integration**.